animeshon/docs/docs/graphql/quickstarts.md

 ```

 ### Using a client
-There are planty of Clients available in the GraphQL ecosystem, each programming language has it's own implementation nad therefore is impossible to cover them all.
+There are planty of clients available in the GraphQL ecosystem, each programming language has its own implementation and therefore it is impossible to cover them all.

-Regardless your thecnological stack, the process is always the same: get the client, provide `https://api.animeshon.com/graphql` as endpoint where to connect, start querying.
+The good news is that regardless of your thecnological stack, the process is always the same: get the client, provide `https://api.animeshon.com/graphql` as the endpoint, and start querying.

 Example list of clients: